morris-frank/uva-rl-reproducibility/docs/index.md

 For each experiment we have to set a learning rate $$\alpha$$, a discount factor $$\gamma$$, and the speed of the $$\epsilon$$ decay.
 The memory for the experience replay is always fixed to 10k elements and a batch size of 64 is used for the SGD.

-We built all this on top of the amazing deep learning library PyTorch.

 ## Environments